Memory and Concentration Issues

 - Carved in Sand, by Cathryn Jakobson Ramin (the story of her struggle with early-onset memory loss).

 - Web sites: A couple of suggestions include:

-- www.positscience.com, a Web site where you can try out a couple of the exercises from the Brain Fitness Program, which has been used to help veterans with traumatic brain injuries recover some of their capabilities
+- Postit Science is a site where you can try out a couple of the exercises from the Brain Fitness Program, which has been used to help veterans with traumatic brain injuries recover some of their capabilities